C: Keene Region Rock Climbing

 Take I-87 North to Exit 30 (way the heck up there); make a LEFT at the end of the exit ramp, and follow Rt 9 as it winds up a gradual hill.
 Go straight through Malfunction Junction onto Route 73 and follow this over Chapel Pond Pass to Keene Valley, then onto Keene.

 Cascade Lakes is located in a scenic mountain pass on 73 North of Keene Valley.

 Weather station 10.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Keene Region:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for C: Keene Region:

 : ... : Pitchoff Chimney Cliff